launchcodedev/app-config/docs/spec/README.md

 # extract configuration for the deployment environment, and expose it as an environment variable
 APP_CONFIG=$(NODE_ENV=qa npx @lcdev/app-config -s create --format json)

-# normalize your development schema into a JSON file, ensuring that it's present in production
+# normalize your development schema, ensuring that it's present in production
-npx @lcdev/app-config create-schema --format json > .app-config.schema.json
+APP_CONFIG_SCHEMA=$(npx @lcdev/app-config create-schema --format json)
 ```

 This is a simple example, meant to show not tell.
 The idea is that `@lcdev/app-config`
-itself is used for creating the final values / files that your app uses.
-This allows
+itself is used for creating the final values that your app uses.
+This allows your app
-your app to use the configuration easily without having to know about complicated
+to use the configuration easily without having to know about complicated parsing
-parsing extensions, inter-file dependencies, etc.
+extensions, inter-file dependencies, etc.